All Episodes

 You're an inspiration.

-It's you know what's laughable is that Clarence Thomas is being called not mainstream.
+You know what's laughable is that Clarence Thomas is being called not mainstream.

 I find that absolutely laughable considering the fact you had a very, very eloquent gentleman, black gentleman from North Carolina on your show about a month ago that hit the nail on the head.

-And this is what scares the left the most.
+And this is what scares the left the most, that blacks are leaving the Democrat plantation.

-Case in point, mainstream blacks rush are overwhelmingly pro-life.
+Case in point, mainstream blacks, Rush, are overwhelmingly pro-life.

 They're anti-homosexual marriage.

-They're pro-death penalty, they're pro-Christian uh conservative family values.
+They're pro-Christian conservative family values.

-They're pro-Social Security reform, because as you know, the people who get screwed the most with the current system are black males with the shortest life expectancy.
+They're pro-social security reform because, as you know, the people who get screwed the most with the current system are black males with the shortest life expectancy.

 Hold it here.

-I would I'd love to believe you on this, but the election returns just don't show it.
+I'd love to believe you on this, but the election returns just don't show it.

-Well, but Rush, you got more the uh blacks voted more for Bush in 2004 than they did in 2000.
+Blacks voted more for Bush in 2004 than they did in 2000.

 It's trending positively, is it not?